DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-revenue-by-location.md

 ## Scope

 These datasets include natural resource revenues for U.S. federal lands and offshore areas.
-It does not include Indian lands, privately-owned lands or U.S. state lands.
-The datasets currently includes data tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.
+It does not include Native American lands, privately-owned lands or U.S. state lands.
+The datasets include data tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.

 <h3 alt="Negative values">Why are some values negative?</h3>